 Each side of the camera has a single feature, on the left, is the film advance knob, and the right are two ports for the Argus 76 flash gun.
 This style of flash is the only one that’s compatible and uses flashbulbs that are synchronized at all shutter speeds.

 There are loops on either side for securing a strap that likely came with the camera when it was new.
-This is a departure from the strap for the Argus Seventy-Five which is permanently attached.
+This is a departure from the strap for the Argus Seventy-Five which is permanently attached, a feature of that camera I never enjoyed.

 Argus was one of the biggest non-Kodak supporters of Kodak’s 620 format of roll film and as such, this camera requires 620 spools to work.
 Many people will try to file or trim down plastic 120 spools to fit into 620 cameras, but I’ve always been a fan of using real 620 spools and hand rolling 120 film onto them, so that’s what I did with this camera.
 Even though you may get a filed down 120 spool to fit, I’ve tried it before and it never seems to transport smoothly.
 Usually something binds up or you run into other problems.